 Yay!!!
 Right here on FilmFreeway!

 Wandering Reel proudly works with InkTip: Where producers go for scripts and writers.
 Producers have made more than 375 films from scripts and writers they found through InkTip.
 Award winners receive an InkTip prize package to promote themselves and their scripts to InkTip’s entire network of producers, managers, and agents.
 Each winner will receive an InkTip Script Listing and have their logline featured in InkTip Magazine.
 InkTip Magazine is sent to over 15,000 producers and representatives.
 Companies who are InkTip members include: ABC, Anonymous Content, APA, CBS Films, HBO Films, ICM, Paradigm, Paramount Pictures, Hallmark Channel, FX, Universal, WME, Echo Lake, Zero Gravity, Bad Robot, 20th Century Fox, and many more.

 Additional questions should be directed to firstname.lastname@example.org.

 Art is difficult.
 Filmmaking is difficult and expensive.
-The Wandering Reel believes that great art should be affirmed and that conscious independent filmmakers should be rewarded for their work and encouraged to continue making meaningful cinema.
-At the end of each season, our "Pangaea Award" is presented to the film our audience, curators and programmers feel speaks best to the theme of bringing the world together through the power of cinema.
-We also recognize films in a number of other categories including "Curator's Choice," "Social Impact," and "Audience Impact" awards.
-Winners will receive special recognition on our website and at our end of season screening in Los Angeles, CA.
+Wandering Reel believes that great art should be affirmed and that conscious independent filmmakers should be rewarded for their work and encouraged to continue making meaningful cinema.
+At the end of each season, our "Pangaea Award" is presented to the film our world renowned Jury feel speaks best to the theme of bringing the world together through the power of cinema.
+We also recognize films in a number of other categories including "Curator's Choice," "Social Impact," "Timeless," and "Audience Impact" awards.
+Winners will receive special recognition on our website and at our end of season Awards Gala Screening.